Skip to Content

 Fused, ground and polished glass.
 6.5 cm x 4 cm x 2.5 cm

-Small brick from the Zimbabwe Ruins - part of the inanimate Object series.
+Medium brick from the Zimbabwe Ruins - part of the inanimate Architecture series.

 The word ‘ Zimbabwe’ is a Shona/Bantu word that translates to 'House of Stone.’
 The Great Zimbabwe Ruins are what remains of a thriving trading empire that existed between the 11th and 15th centuries.
 Part of them, the area called the Great Enclosure, is the largest single ancient structure in sub-Saharan Africa.